Raising your English Cream Golden Retriever

 The age of three to six weeks is perhaps the most crucial in the puppies development.
 The web site “puppy prodigies” (www.puppyprodigies.org) states that during this time the fear factor is not in place.
 Fear is not imprinted until 8 weeks of age.
 This critical time provides an excellent opportunity to introduce the puppy to various experiences (stimuli) while they are perceived as positive or neutral.
 Our goal is to provide the new puppy owner with a socially secure and mentally acute English golden retriever puppy.

-The Volhard Puppy Aptitude Test is conducted at six weeks of age before puppy selection.
+The Volhard Puppy Aptitude Test as well as others like it, are conducted at six weeks of age before puppy selection.
 Areas analyzed during the test include: social interaction, following, restraint, social dominance, elevation dominance, retrieving, touch sensitivity, sound sensitivity, sight sensitivity, and structure.
-More details regarding the Volhard Puppy Aptitude Test can be found on the following web site: www.volhard.com.
+More details regarding the way puppies are personality tested is available on our website and puppy contract as well as during an Open House at our facility.
 This is all included at no additional cost to our new puppy owners.

 Puppy Selection: Naturally, our new puppy owners are anxious to know which puppy is theirs.
 After their health exam, the person with first pick boy will look at the males that we have set aside dependant on what you are looking for in a dog to determine which one they would like (same process for girl picks).
-This continues through the litter.
-If any puppy owner is not happy with their selection, we will gladly refund their deposit.
-Our goal is to have completely satisfied/elated puppy owners.
+Of course, this is a guided choice with help from the breeder, our trainers and assistants.
+Br elder always has first pick however, if she is looking for a puppy to continue on with our program or for service work, etc. Our goal is to have completely satisfied/elated puppy owners.

 On-site visits: Most of our new puppy owners make their selection by on-site selection and/or video and pictures.
-We welcome on-site visits, but take necessary precautions to protect the health of the puppies.
+We welcome on-site visits during our offered Open House days or pre made appointments, but take necessary precautions to protect the health of the puppies.
 For specific details, contact us by phone or e-mail.

 ITEMS YOU WILL NEED BEFORE YOU BRING YOUR PUPPY HOME